apache/spark/CONTRIBUTING.rst

 2. Create a `local virtualenv <LOCAL_VIRTUALENV.rst>`_,
    initialize the `Breeze environment <BREEZE.rst>`__, and install `pre-commit framework <STATIC_CODE_CHECKS.rst#pre-commit-hooks>`__.
-   If you want to add more changes in the future, set up your fork and enable Github Actions.
+   If you want to add more changes in the future, set up your fork and enable GitHub Actions.

 3. Join `devlist <https://lists.apache.org/list.html?dev@airflow.apache.org>`__
    and set up a `Slack account <https://apache-airflow-slack.herokuapp.com>`__.